Course Withdrawals - Upperclass Students

 Setting up an appointment with an advisor:

-- J.D.
-Students, call the Office of J.D.
-Academic Services at 202-662-9041 or the Office of the Dean of Students at 202-662-4066, or email the Experiential Education advisors at firstname.lastname@example.org to make an appointment with an academic advisor.
+- J.D. students may schedule an appointment with an academic advisor through Symplicity or by contacting the Office of Academic Affairs at firstname.lastname@example.org, the Office of the Dean of Students at email@example.com, or the Experiential Education advisors at firstname.lastname@example.org.

 Credit and Program Length Requirement: A J.D. student who does not complete the minimum per-semester credit load for their division (full-time or part-time) may be required to extend his or her graduation date.
-For more information, see page 6 of the Georgetown Law Student Handbook of Academic Policies.
+For more information, see the Per-Semester Credit Minimum and Maximum section of the Georgetown Law Student Handbook of Academic Policies.

 Financial Aid: Students must be enrolled in at least 6 credits (for J.D. students) or 4 credits for LL.M. students) in the Fall or Spring to remain eligible for financial aid.
 Students borrowing federal loans should review the financial aid Satisfactory Academic Progress Policy and/or talk with a financial aid advisor to discuss any questions related to the specific application of the policy.